-During 2023, Kazan Soda was awarded an EcoVadis Gold medal and Eti Soda received a Platinum Medal, and in early 2024 our Group also received a Platinum Medal, placing it among the top 1% of basic chemicals companies assessed globally.
-Morningstar Sustainalytics10 also performed a broadbased corporate ESG assessment of our Group.
+During 2023, Kazan Soda was awarded an EcoVadis Gold medal and Eti Soda received a Platinum Medal, and at the end of 2023 our Group also received a Platinum Medal, placing it among the top 1% of basic chemicals companies assessed globally.
+Morningstar Sustainalytics also performed a broad-based corporate ESG assessment of our Group.
 We received an industry-leading corporate ESG assessment score of 14.7 (2022: 16.1), which placed us as the only soda ash producer in the "low risk" category and with the best ESG risk rating score in the entire Morningstar Sustainalytics global commodity chemicals subsector (first out of 274 companies).